 Lori D. Barg

-Ms. Bargs is the founder of Community Hydro LLC, which promotes, designs and installs hydroelectric systems with minimal impact on rivers, fish and wildlife.
-These small-scale hydroelectric provide a source of local, sustainable and renewable power for municipalities, farms and businesses.
-A consulting geologist, Ms. Bargs expertise is hydrology, fluvial geomorphology, and riverine processes.
+Ms. Barg is the founder of Community Hydro LLC, which promotes, designs and installs hydroelectric systems with minimal impact on rivers, fish, and wildlife.
+These small-scale hydroelectric provide a source of local, sustainable and renewable power for municipalities, farms, and businesses.
+A consulting geologist, Ms. Barg’s expertise is hydrology, fluvial geomorphology, and riverine processes.
 Ms. Barg is a provisional patent holder for a low-head hydroelectric system which focuses on modular production to make the development of low-head hydro sites affordable by reducing soft costs and civil works.
 It does this through smart design and economies of scale in manufacturing.
 Our approach reduces engineering costs which can render a project uneconomic, not least because even well-done site evaluations are not always correct.
-Pilot project to be installed in Peterborough, NH by the summer of 2018.
-Author of Undeveloped Hydroelectric Potential of Vermont.
+A pilot project to be installed in Peterborough, NH by the summer of 2018.

 Chaz Blackmore, CPA is a partner with Bilodeau Wells & Co. in Essex Junction, VT, providing tax consulting services for over thirty years.
 He graduated from Dartmouth College with Masters degrees from Northeastern University and Bentley College.
 Chaz began his career with Ernst & Young in Boston, and then managed the worldwide tax function for a Fortune 500 multi-national high-technology company in California.
 Since moving to Vermont, he has provided a wide range of tax consulting services to a diverse client base, including numerous renewable energy projects.